The Quantum Branching Universe

 The third operation lifts ancestry from events to patterns.
 Given two PIs, it asks whether one is causally upstream of the other everywhere:

-When \(AncestorDescendant\) returns \(True\), the pattern \(PI_a\) is fixed history for every instance of \(PI_b\) anywhere in the QBU — the pattern-level analogue of an unavoidable ancestor event.
-That is a strong guarantee, and not every identifier can deliver it.
+When \(AncestorDescendant\) returns \(True\), \(PI_a\) is represented as prior history for every selected instance of \(PI_b\) in this QBU.
+That is a strong model-relative guarantee, and not every identifier can deliver it.

 Strong and Weak Identifiers